You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 24. Contact us

-If you have questions, requests, privacy complaints, access requests, correction requests, deletion requests, advertising opt-out requests, mobile privacy questions, app-store privacy questions, rights-related privacy concerns, or concerns about this Privacy Policy or our privacy practices, contact us using the details below.
+If you have questions, requests, privacy complaints, access requests, correction requests, deletion requests, advertising opt-out requests, mobile privacy questions, app-store privacy questions, rights-related privacy concerns, child-safety concerns, or concerns about this Privacy Policy or our privacy practices, contact us using the details below.

 We may need to verify your identity, account relationship, or authority to act before responding to a request.
 Do not send unnecessary sensitive information unless requested through an appropriate secure process.